-Many small business owners think of an "advertising idea" as a postcard mailer, a radio spot, a website or Facebook page.
+Many folks think of an "advertising idea" as a postcard mailer, a radio spot, a website or Facebook page.

 To be precise, however, those are not "ideas."
 Rather, they are "mediums" to convey a message.
 And while media selection is important, it is only one part of the creative equation.